Skip to content

 The CIS program has multiple means of supporting graduate students.
 During each academic year, Ph.D. students are funded as either teaching assistants, research assistants, or through internal or external fellowships.
 All of these positions provide a full stipend and complete tuition waiver.
 Students almost always receive some form of summer stipend in order to support their research activities when classes are not in session.

-Welcome to Cognitive & Information Sciences
+Subscribe to Cognitive & Information Sciences RSS

 Featured News